 Bostwana.
 Chobé National Park.
 This giraffe strolls quietly across the savannah.

 As we approach the river, a few hopping impala come into view.
 Large herds follow, always watched over by a dominant male who jealously guards his harem.
-Then we come across kudu, zebra, giraffe, baboon and warthog, which the rangers refer to as "the black buffalo" (speedy bacon) because of their ability to run fast.
+Then we come across kudu, zebra, giraffe, baboon and warthog, which the rangers refer to as "the black buffalo". (speedy bacon) because of their ability to run fast.

 After the land safari, we set off on a boat trip to observe the animals congregating on the banks.
 A slow boat ride that allows us to contemplate the life of the river, the vast pastures lining the banks where cows graze, some of which are sometimes eaten by crocodiles, or the farmers who travel by boat.

-The vast grasslands that stretch along the banks and the thorny savannah are the favourite haunts of impala, kudu and other antelope, and the refuge of many birds.
+The vast grasslands that stretch along the banks and the thorny savannahs are the favourite haunts of impala, kudu and other antelope, and the refuge of many birds.
 It is also the larder of the lions, who try to advance lying down for a feast that often fails.
 The monkeys have spotted them and sounded the alarm in a language that all the animals understand.

 Bostwana.
 Chobé National Park.
 Herd of elephants in the shade of a large tree.